Jones-M12/Drink-A-Smoothie/README.md

 ## Development

-I have designed this project from start to finish, gaining a better understanding of the importance of file stuctures, how they are connected, and how they cna help with organization.
+I have designed this project from start to finish, gaining a better understanding of the importance of file structures, how they are connected, and how they can help with organization.

-You will see the file it setup similiar to the structure below:
+You will see the file setup is similar to the structure below:

 ```
 .
 ├── config
 │   ├── connection.js
 │   └── orm.js
 │
 ├── controllers
 │   └── burgers_controller.js
 │
 ├── db
 │   ├── schema.sql
 │   └── seeds.sql
 │
 ├── models
 │   └── burger.js
 │
 ├── node_modules
 │
 ├── package.json
 │
 ├── public
 │   └── assets
 │       ├── css
 │       │   └── burger_style.css
 │       └── img
 │           └── burger.png
 │
 │
 ├── server.js
 │